JimberSoftware/docs/devices/networkcontrollerssetup/SettingUpServer.md

 <!-- Then you will see a window with the message “Confirm destructive action”.
 This is a warning that all data on the used disks will be lost.
 Only in case of starting this process by mistake, you can choose here for “Continue”. -->

 In the next window you have to confirm that all data on the used disks may be lost.
-You can choose here for “Continue”.
+Choose here for “Continue”.

 ![installation_server_nc.png](/installation_server_nc.png ':size=500')